ZhengdaoZhang/my-study/learn_front-end_development/responsive_web_design/README.md

 CSS variables help you organize your styles and reuse them.
 In this course, you'll build a city skyline.
 You'll learn how to configure CSS variable so you can reuse them whenever you want.

+### class 13:Learn CSS grid by building a magazine

+CSS grid gives you control over the rows and columns of your webpage design, In this course. you'll build a magazine article.
+You'll learn how to use CSS grid, including concepts like gird rows and grid columns.